-A USDA loan is a mortgage loan offered to rural property owners by the United States Department of Agriculture (USDA).
-The USDA loan program is also known as the USDA Rural Development Guaranteed Housing Loan Program.
+A USDA home loan is a mortgage loan offered to rural property owners by the United States Department of Agriculture (USDA).
+The USDA loan program is also known as the USDA Rural Development Guaranteed Housing Loan Program and has certain eligibility requirements.

 USDA loans, or Rural Development loans, are available to homebuyers with low-to-average income for their area, offer 100% financing with reduced mortgage insurance premiums and feature below-market mortgage rates.